Final Predictive Mock

 12.

-Jerry might not have been at the Playoff Semifinal that was Mesidor’s national coming out party … but I’ll bet he was watching somewhere.
-With a Top 10 offense and Bottom 5 defense, Dallas needs reinforcements.
-They disregard concerns about Mesidor’s age (25) and select him as their newest star edge rusher.
+Ask AI: Jerry Jones was at the OSU-Miami semifinal that served as Mesidor's national coming-out party.
+With a Top 10 offense and Bottom 5 defense, Dallas badly needs reinforcements.
+Therefore, they disregard concerns about Mesidor’s age (25) and select him as their newest star edge rusher.

 13.